GoogleCloudPlatform/buildpacks/CONTRIBUTING.md

 a `buildFn`:

 * `detectFn` is invoked through `/bin/detect`.
-  A buildpack signals that it can participate in the build unless it explicitly opts out using `ctx.OptOut` or returns an error.
+  A buildpack must choose to participate in a build by returning a `detect.OptIn` or one if its variants opt-out of the build by returning `detect.OptOut` or one of its variants.
+If needed, it may also return an error.
+See `pkg/gcpbuildpack/detect.go` for the full list of `Opt*` functions.

 * `buildFn` is invoked through `/bin/build`.
   The responsibility of the build function is to create layers and populate them